numenta/nupic-legacy/docs/source/quick-start/algorithms.rst

 The :class:`.TemporalMemory` interface has many methods of getting cellular state information.
-In the section above, we used the :meth:`~TemporalMemory.getActiveCells` function to get the indices of active cells.
+In the section above, we used the :meth:`.TemporalMemory.getActiveCells` function to get the indices of active cells.
 We can also get predictive cells by calling :meth:`.TemporalMemory.getPredictiveCells`, which returns an array of indices of cells in a depolarized, or predictive, state.